xeon-zolt/The_Encrypted/README.md

 2) Save the text file as 'time_table.bat' or whatever name you like but don't forget .bat extension.

-+ contact the number on notice board for further information
++ contact the E-mail on notice board for further information